dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api.md

 ### Resource configuration

-A resource configuration has the following fields:
+A resource configuration is used to define a [dlt resource](../../general-usage/resource.md) for the data to be loaded from an API endpoint.
+It contains the following key fields:

 - `endpoint`: The endpoint configuration for the resource.
 It can be a string or a dict representing the endpoint settings.
 See the [endpoint configuration](#endpoint-configuration) section for more details.
 - `write_disposition`: The write disposition for the resource.
 - `primary_key`: The primary key for the resource.
 - `include_from_parent`: A list of fields from the parent resource to be included in the resource output.
+See the [resource relationships](#include-fields-from-the-parent-resource) section for more details.
 - `selected`: A flag to indicate if the resource is selected for loading.
 This could be useful when you want to load data only from child resources and not from the parent resource.

+You can also pass additional resource parameters that will be used to configure the dlt resource.
+See [dlt resource API reference](../../api_reference/extract/decorators.md#resource) for more details.

 ### Endpoint configuration